karlvr/lunar.js/README.md

 Sending messages using `context.send` is a great way to decouple modules from each other.
 A module can send a message without knowing which module, or modules, will receive it and act upon it.

+NB. `context.send` does not send messages to module instances.
+If you want to pass messages to instances, you should store the instances in a module variable from the `$new` function, and pass the message to those instances yourself when the message is received by the module.

 ## Declaring modules

 You declare modules using the `Lunar.module` function.
 You can pass additional function arguments to that function to pass those into your module when it is created.